 Fuel availability

 Burning sticks eliminates the need to buy and carry fuel canisters, which adds up in cost and pack weight over a season.
 The tradeoff is reliability — in wet conditions, finding dry fuel takes effort.
-I've cooked in light rain with the BioLite by sourcing dry wood from under fallen logs and overhanging branches, but it requires more thought than lighting a canister stove.

 Comparing options?